skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 <div class="col-md-4" markdown="1">
 ## Photography

-The photos we use reflect who we are and what we do as a company.
-We want to feature real people with real-life stories to tell.

-A sense of place should be environments, such as activities with teammates, customers, and partners.
+When sharing photos, we want to feature real people with real-life stories to tell.
+Capture a sense of place by showing activities with teammates, customers, and partners.

 Facial expressions, clothing, hair/makeup should look natural (not over-the-top stock).
 </div>